 Regardless of position or role, three main aspects inform the work of community health nurses:

-3. Advocacy.
-Not only is it difficult to navigate our increasingly complex and fragmented healthcare system, but many people may not have access to care or not feel like they have clear information to make healthcare decisions.
+- Advocacy.
+Not only is it difficult to navigate our increasingly complex and fragmented healthcare system, but many people also may not have access to care or feel like they have clear information to make healthcare decisions.
 Community health nurses often fill this gap by advocating for their clients.
-They become the voice of their community.
+They are the voice of their community.

 Whom Do Community Health Nurses Serve?